leesoup87/sense-client/Readme.md

 ### Step 4.
 Making your gRPC call

-Every prediction except music analysis ('key', 'tempo', 'genre') is based on 1 second decision unit.
-Your audio input should not be exceeded by 30 seconds length and 4MB size.
+The prediction results of all methods except for 'music_key' and 'music_tempo' are based on 1 second decision unit.
+The size of the input audio file is NOT limited; however we recommend using the files under 100MB in size.

-The prediction works only what model you run the input through.
-For example, if you call the music analysis method with speech content, models will returns the predictions that music analysis model knows about.
+Please note that the type of results are not determined by the input audio but by the method you call.
+For example, if you call a music analysis method with a speech content, the model will return the predictions that the music analysis model knows about.
+Please be aware of the kind of the audio input you are usingfunctionsfunctionsfunctionsfunctionsfunctions.

 #### Example of Request